reinefjord/pass2csv/README.md

     Group(/),Title,Password,[custom fields...],Notes

 You may add custom fields with `--get-field` or `--get-line`.
-You supply a name for the field and a regexp pattern.
+You supply a *name* for the field and a regexp *pattern*.
 The field name is used for the header of the output CSV and to group multiple patterns for the same field; you may specify multiple patterns for the same field by specifying `--get-field` or`--get-line` multiple times with the same